↑

 • However, my mom and uncle split the other duties based on their likes and strengths.

-• Her brother would provide respite while my aunt went out with my mom.
+• My uncle would provide respite while my aunt went out with my mom.

-• My brothers and dad would fix things or help as needed for basic maintenance and cleaning, and even pet care!
+• My brothers and dad would fix things or help with basic maintenance, cleaning, and even pet care!

-• I live 8 hours away but offered ongoing coordination, education, and encouragement.
+• I live 8 hours away but provided ongoing coordination, teaching, and encouragement.

 woman getting outside to relieve intense caregiver stress